 The whole purpose of content marketing is to drive qualified traffic to your site.
 To do that, you’ll need to appear at the top of Google search results for search phrases that your customers are searching for.
 The easiest way to do this is to find search phrases that customers are frequently searching for that are easy to rank for.

 Start by coming up with a list of topics you want to blog about.
 Then, analyze the search volume for those topics.
-The trick is to find a niche that people are interested in and want to read about.
+The trick is to find a niche (aka perspective on your broader theme) that people are interested in and want to read about.

-After all, there’s no point in spending time and money to create an amazing piece of content if it’s a topic that no one is searching for.
+After all, there’s little point in spending time and money to create an amazing piece of content if it’s a topic that no one is searching for.

 Hire a Team to Write Effective Content

 At Intergrowth™, we have an extensive team of writers, editors, and content strategists who meticulously plan out editorial calendars and content strategies for our clients.

-Every client is different and has their own brand voice, so every piece of content needs to be crafted with that voice in mind.
+Every client is different and has their own brand voice, so every piece of content is crafted with that voice in mind.

-To write compelling content, you’ll need to hire a team of writers that are also great researchers.
+To produce compelling content, you’ll need to hire a team of writers that are also great researchers.
 It’s important that your content creators are able to write on just about any topic.

-It’s also essential that they can write long-form content and using readability optimization techniques like Pattern Interrupts to enhance the reader experience.
+It’s also essential that they can write long-form content and use readability optimization techniques like pattern interrupts to enhance the reader experience.

 Why?
 Because longer articles rank better and attract more backlinks.
 (77.2% more, according to a recent content study from Backlinko and BuzzSumo.)

 Ready to up your content marketing game?

 You’ll need to decide if you want to add a team of content writers to your staff, hire freelance bloggers to write for you, or hire a content marketing agency like Intergrowth that already has its own team in place.

 Build Links to Promote Your Content